clemenssielaff/notf/pynotf/pynotf/logic.md

  A Circuit is a concrete configuration of Emitters and Receivers arranged in a directed, acyclic graph.

 + **Event**
- An Event encompasses the introduction of a new Signal into a Circuit, its propagation and the modifications of the Circuit as a result.
+An Event is an object that is passed to the Circuit to be handled.
+It references a single Emitter and a variant \[Value, Exception, Complete] containing the arguments for one of the three emission methods to call.
+Events are queued and handled in the order they arrive.
+Handling an Event encompasses the introduction of a new Signal into a Circuit, its propagation and the modifications of the Circuit as a result.
 The Event is finished, once all Receivers have finished handling the input Signal and no more Signals are being emitted within the Circuit.
-Unlike in Qt, there are no "Event objects".

 + **Signal**
  Object at the front of the Event handling process.
 At the beginning of an Event, a single Signal is emitted into the Circuit by a single Emitter but as the Signal is propagated through, it can multiply into different Signals.